learn-co-curriculum/cssi-4.8-functions-flyover-lab/README.md

   prints 'olleH'
 * Safety first!
 As the pilot, it's your job to keep everyone safe.
 Write two functions `fasten_seatbelts` and `free_to_move_about_the_cabin` that return the appropriate safety messages.

-<a href='https://learn.co/lessons/cssi-4.8-functions-flyover-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-4.8-functions-flyover-lab' title='Fly the Friendly Skies'>Fly the Friendly Skies</a> on Learn.co and start learning to code for free.</p>